 In total, the scheme cost around £330,000.
 A community share issue raised over £125,000, with grant funding providing another £165,000.
 The shareholders are mostly local people and businesses plus people from further afield who wish to support renewable energy schemes.

 Our members – around 230 shareholders – own the scheme.
-Our annual general meetings (AGMs), held in the Revival Church in New Mills, attract a high percentage of the shareholders keen to hear how the project has progressed over the last year and exercise their voting rights to control the company.
+Our annual general meetings (AGMs), held in the Revival Church in New Mills, attract a high percentage of the shareholders keen to hear how the project has progressed over the last year and exercise their voting rights to control the Society.
 AGMs are held each March.

 Each year, we hold a series of well attended open afternoons over the summer and have commenced an educational programme with local schools.
 This pioneering scheme has generated nationwide interest and has put New Mills on the map.
 Shareholders can receive interest on their shares, but many choose to donate their share of the profits from the scheme to fund the THNM community grants programme.
 The window for applications is currently closed, as we are currently focusing our efforts on improving/updating the plant to run more efficiently, but we will be publicizing it widely when we open the next funding window.